ujjawalmisra/learning-testing/documents/Assignments-Submission-Guidelines.md

 Ensure the repository is **private** else your assignments won't be accepted.

 Name the repository appropriately.
-For example, _zs-java-assignments-<your-name>_.
+For example, _zs-testing-assignments-<your-name>_.
 Replace _<your-name>_ with your name in lower-case.

 The aim of this repository will be to contain all your assignments.